desireevl/awesome-quantum-computing/README.md

 - [Quantum Machine Learning](https://www.edx.org/course/quantum-machine-learning) - Learn about the benefits quantum technologies can provide to machine learning.
 - [Quantum Mechanics and Quantum Computation](https://www.edx.org/course/quantum-mechanics-quantum-computation-uc-berkeleyx-cs-191x) - Conceptual introduction to the fundamental  principles of quantum mechanics.
 - [The Introduction To Quantum Computing](https://www.coursera.org/learn/quantum-computing-algorithms) - A subtle introduction to computation, the math behind it and its quantum counterparts followed by in-depth discussion of a few quantum algorithms.
+    - [Quantum Computing.
+Less Formulas - More Understanding](https://www.coursera.org/learn/quantum-computing-lfmu) - Same professor of the previous course, this time more focused on quantum concepts rather than math.
 - [The Quantum Internet and Quantum Computers: How Will They Change the World?](https://www.edx.org/course/quantum-internet-quantum-computers-how-delftx-qtm1x) - Learn the principles and promises behind developments in quantum computers and quantum internet and how they will impact our future.
 - [Understanding Quantum Computers](https://www.futurelearn.com/courses/intro-to-quantum-computing) - Introduction to the key concepts of quantum computing with minimal mathematics.